Oxford Union: Governance

-The Bursar, the Deputy Bursar and the Access Officers attend meetings of Standing Committee in an advisory capacity.
+The bursar, the deputy bursar and the access officers attend meetings of standing committee in an advisory capacity.

 Day-to-day management of the Union is partly conducted by professional staff, principally the Bursar, the Deputy Bursar and the House Manager.

 Elections

 Elections are held to fill the offices of President-elect, Librarian-elect, Treasurer-elect and Secretary, as well as 6 positions on the Standing Committee and 11 positions on the Secretary's Committee.
-In order to stand for election to the Secretary's Committee, members must make two speeches on different nights during the term they stand for election.
+To stand for election to the Secretary's Committee, members must make two speeches on different nights during the term they stand for election.
 For the other offices, candidates must have additionally made two such speeches in the previous term.
 Elections are always held on Friday of 7th Week of the university's Full Term.

-The election for the Chair of the Consultative Committee is held at the meeting of the Consultative Committee on Monday of 8th Week of each term.
+The election for the chair of the Consultative Committee is held at the meeting of the Consultative Committee on Monday of the 8th week of each term.
 Only members who have attended four of the last eight meetings of the Consultative Committee may either stand for election as Chair or vote.

 The number of elected positions on Standing Committee was increased from 5 to 7 in Michael Li's term (Trinity 2017) and implemented in Chris Zabilowicz's term (Michaelmas 2017).
 However, the number of elected positions was decreased back to 5 officers at the end of James Price's term (Hilary 2021) before being increased to six at the end of Molly Mantle's term.
-It remains an ongoing point of discussion within the Society.
+It remains an ongoing point of discussion within the society.

 Students running for election usually stand as part of a team, known as slates, enabling voters to support a designated candidate for each position and increase each candidate's vote count.